 Email authentication is an essential first step to protecting yourself against email fraud.
-This includes Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting & Conformance (DMARC).
-Used in combination, these protocols can stop email domain spoofing which is used in many email fraud attacks.
-Just under half (46%) of those surveyed have deployed email authentication protocols and 37% are planning to do so this year.
+This includes Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and "Domain-based Message Authentication, Reporting & Conformance (DMARC).
+Used together, these protocols can stop email domain spoofing, which is used in many email fraud attacks.
+Just under half (46%) of those surveyed have deployed email authentication, and 37% are planning to deploy it this year.

-Yet, only 40% say they have complete visibility into domain spoofing threats and control over their own email domains.
-A worrying fact when our threat research shows that 93% of companies were targeted with domain spoofing attacks in 2017.
+Still, only 40% say they have complete visibility into domain spoofing threats and control over their own email domains.
+A worrying fact when our threat research shows that 93% of companies were targeted with domain spoofing attacks in 20175.

 Some countries had better visibility into their email ecosystem than others.
-In the U.S., more than half (55%) of respondents claim they have full visibility; the highest percentage among countries surveyed.
-The fact that this is higher in the U.S. makes sense, given its high adoption rates of email authentication protocols.
-At the other end of the spectrum, only 29.6% of respondents in France said they have full visibility.
+In the U.S., more than half (55%) of respondents claim full visibility, the highest percentage among countries surveyed.
+Its lead makes sense, given its high adoption rates of email authentication.
+At the other end, only 29.6% of respondents in France said they have full visibility.

-Most companies (93%) recognise that email fraud is a multifaceted problem: cybercriminals spoof not just the targeted company's domain but those of its partners and suppliers, too.
-Nearly half of respondents said they've created policies requiring external business partners to protect their supply chain.
+Most companies (93%) recognize that email fraud is a multifaceted problem: cyber criminals spoof not just the targeted company's domain but those of its partners and suppliers, too.
+Nearly half of respondents said they've created policies requiring outside business partners to protect their supply chain.